-The corrections to the leading term ($m_b\to \infty$) in the heavy quark expansion are expected to be small in end region of the phase space.
+The corrections to the leading term ($m_b\to \infty$) in the heavy quark expansion are expected to be small in the end region of the phase space.
 This part of the phase space allows the contribution of several hadronic states which satisfy the condition: $m_X^2\to m_q^2 + \#\Lambda_{\text{QCD}}m_b$.
-The observables, like the decay rate, which average over these hadronic states can then be predicted reliably.
+An observable, like the decay rate, which averages over these hadronic states, can then be predicted reliably.
 To $\mathcal{O}(\frac{1}{m_b})$ in HQE, the major uncertainty in these predictions arises from the values of non-perturbative parameters, $\lambda_1$ and $\lambda_2$.
 Throughout the article, we consistently work to $\mathcal{O}(\frac{1}{m_b})$ in HQE.
 These parameters are defined as \cite{Neubert:1993mb,Manohar:2000dt}